Top 10 Tips for Interviewing New Daycare Clients

 Interviewing new daycare clients

-2. Take the childcare interview seriously and be professional.
+Take the childcare interview seriously and be professional.
 Take some time to prepare for meeting your potential clients.
 Get your paperwork in order.
 Tidy up if you need to.
 I don’t tidy up too much because I don’t want my parents to be disappointed later when they see how it really is around here.
+Being yourself is one of the most important daycare interview tips I can give you!

 I request they come here during hours the children are here and I ask them not to come during nap or meals.
 That leaves from 9-11 in the morning or after snack to closing in the evening.
-I want parents to see the environment and what I have to offer.
+Parents need to see the environment and what I have to offer during the initial daycare interview.

 I want them to see how children interact with each other and how I interact with the children.
-I want their kids to see that it’s fun here and we have toys and we play and learn but we also listen and be nice.
+The kids need to see that it’s fun here and we have toys and we play and learn but we also listen and be nice.
 My childcare is very structured because I think kids need structure and I KNOW I need it.

 I tell them they can bring me a big bag of diapers and wipes instead of bringing a bag each day, and I need a change of clothes to keep here as well.
 We talk about napping routines, our schedule, and any food allergies or special information I need to know.